LVM - lvm

 LVM can combine several physical storage devices into a volume group.
 You can then allocate logical volumes of different types from this volume group.

-One supported volume type is a thin pool, which allows over-committing the resources by creating thinly provisioned volumes whose total allowed maximum size is larger than the available physical storage.
+One supported volume type is a thin pool, which allows over-committing the resources by creating thinly provisioned volumes whose total allowed maximum size (quota) is larger than the available physical storage.
 Another type is a volume snapshot, which captures a specific state of a logical volume.

 lvm driver in LXD